noelboss/featherlight/README.md

 	<a href="#" data-featherlight="url.html .jQuery-Selector">Open Ajax Content</a>

+## Open lightbox with iframe
+Featherlight generates an iframe with the 'iframe' keyword and a given url

+	<a href="http://www.example.com" data-featherlight="iframe">Open example.com in an iframe</a>

 # IE8 background transparency
 If you want the background in IE8 to be translucent, use data:image before the rgba background: